• Skip to primary navigation

 Within a few years (1568) the defeat of the Catholic Mary Queen of Scots at the Battle of Langside, now part of Glasgow, saw her hopes of remaining in Scotland dashed, reinforcing the new Presbyterian order.

-But the crafts guilds of the city were having none of it, their members had laboured long and hard to build the Cathedral and they certainly were not going to allow Melville to pull it down.
-They made it very clear that if he would come to a sticky end if any attempt was made to demolish the building.
+But the crafts guilds of the city were having none of it, their members had laboured long and hard to build it and they certainly were not going to allow Melville to pull it down.
+They made it very clear that he would come to a sticky end if any attempt was made to demolish the building.

 Leaving the upheavals of the Reformation behind it, Glasgow over the following centuries continued to grow.